pysl/mw/README.md

 # MW RAT

-This is a simple RAT payload for remote access to a victim's machine written in C#.
+This is a simple RAT payload for remote access to a target's machine written in C#.

 ---